lupyuen/nuttx-rust-app/README.md

 # Rust Apps won't compile for QEMU RISC-V 64-bit

-Will Rust Apps run on a 64-bit RISC-V SBC?
+Will Rust Apps run on a 64-bit RISC-V SBC, like Ox64 BL808?
 Let's find out!

 First we test on QEMU RISC-V 64-bit...